 Majority of responses 'somewhat agree' with the question while three disagree and one strongly disagrees.
-Comparing results from 2016 the majority of responses either 'agreed' or 'somewhat agree' none 'strongly disagreed' and 1 'disagreed' and 1 'disagreed'
+Comparing results from 2016 the majority of responses either 'agreed' or 'somewhat agree' none 'strongly disagreed' and 1 'disagreed'

 There has been an improvement in 2018 with a mean score of 3.61 while in 2016 the score was 2.95.